mkhraijah/PowerModelsADA.jl/docs/src/index.md

 ## Contributions

-Contributions and enhancements of PowerModelADA are welcomed and encouraged.
+Contributions and enhancements of `PowerModelADA` are welcomed and encouraged.
 Please feel free to fork this repository and share your contributions to the main branch with a pull request.

 ## Citation

-If you find PowerModelsADA.jl useful for your work, please cite our [paper](https://arxiv.org/abs/2304.00639):
+If you find `PowerModelsADA` useful for your work, please cite our [paper](https://arxiv.org/abs/2304.00639):

 ```bibtex
 @article{alkhraijah2023powermodelsada,